Lecture 2-5: Transport

 tr A (a₀ i0) — — — > tr A (a₁ i0) i

-The left and right sides can be produced by fromPathP
+The left and right sides can be produced by fromPathP.
+And on the

-That transport on the bottom is now happening in A
+That transport on the bottom is now happening in A, and so the

-can continue to compute depending on what A
+transport can continue to compute depending on what A is.

 Aside: